earthpulse/pytorchEO/README.md

 Pytorch EO can be a useful tool for research:

-- Flexibility to build new models
+- Flexibility: build and experiment with new models for EO applications.
-- Reproducibility: use same data splits and random seeds to compare with others
+- Reproducibility: use same data splits and random seeds to compare with others.

 See the [examples](https://github.com/earthpulse/pytorch_eo/tree/main/examples).